• English

 Trendyol

-With 174.68 million monthly visits and an annual sales of $3,706.3 million, Trendyol is the biggest online marketplace in the rapidly growing Turkish e-Commerce landscape.
-Its success is acknowledged by investors as well: at its latest financing round, Trendyol has received 1.5 billion from sources like General Atlantic, SoftBank Vision fund, and Princeville Capital.
+With 183.88 million monthly visits and annual sales of $6,680.9 million, Trendyol is the biggest online marketplace in the rapidly growing e-Commerce landscape of Turkey.
+Its success is acknowledged by investors as well: at its 2021 financing round, Trendyol has received $1.5 billion from sources like General Atlantic, SoftBank Vision Fund, and Princeville Capital.
+In 2024, the company was rumoured to be in talks about another fundraise in the value of $1 billion.

 The marketplace offers a vast array of products in many categories, including groceries, electronics, fashion and cosmetics.